-Radiologic Technology Degree Type Associate of Technical Science Degree
+Radiologic Technology Degree Type

 Radiologic technologists are important members of the healthcare team.
 Their special skills serve a key function in the medical specialty of radiology, which is characterized by new and exciting advances in the prevention, diagnosis and treatment of diseases.